-All the Activities will be monitored to check their relative success or failure.
+All the Activities are monitored to check their relative success or failure.
 Evaluation will rely on internal mechanisms.
-The overall success criteria for the NoE will be the emergence of a European scientific community on embedded systems design, with strong interaction with industry, and internationally recognized excellence.
+The overall success criteria for the NoE is the emergence of a European scientific community on embedded systems design, with strong interaction with industry, and internationally recognized excellence.